-In addition, we live in a digital world where information is processed and transmitted at unfathomable speeds.
-My work is engaging with feelings of disassociation created from spending time engrossed in a digital world, and yet the reality of our contemporary experience is the connections these technologies afford hold the potential for real intimacy.
+We live in a digital world where information is processed and transmitted at unfathomable speeds.
+My work is engaging with feelings of disassociation created from spending time engrossed in a digital world, but oftentimes these technologies also allow for real intimacy.
 I try to present this duality within my work.